History of the Lake

 Some History of Kangaroo Lake

 How does one describe Kangaroo Lake’s origins when it was part of Lake Michigan 5000 years ago—give or take a few years?
-The best and only history of our Kangaroo Lake was published in a book entitled: A History of Kangaroo Lake, sponsored by our Kangaroo Lake Association and expertly authored/edited by Patricia Lewis Williamson, Ph.D., first published in 2005 and recently reprinted in 2012.
+The best and only history of our Kangaroo Lake was published in a book entitled: A History of Kangaroo Lake, sponsored by our Kangaroo Lake Association and expertly authored/edited by Patricia Lewis Williamson, Ph.D., first published in 2005 and recently updated in 2024.

 The first 69 pages capture the history and early recollections of our “old-timers” followed by 227 pages of “stories” contributed by owners of lake property and surrounding areas including many pictures and some newspaper articles.
 We owe a debt of gratitude to those who have come before us.
 You can purchase this book from several resources.
 For more information, email the Author.